dklassic/GDC-transcript/README.md

 For example [Integrating Narrative into Game Design: A Portal Post-Mortem](https://www.youtube.com/watch?v=c2YRVWZupwo) is a really great talk but the audio quality really suffers.

-Also with full transcription, it would be a lot easier to find whatever you need with text search.
+Also with full transcript, it would be a lot easier to find whatever you need with text search.

 ## How